apalala/grako/README.rst

 antlr2grako
 -----------

-The project ``examples/antlr2grako`` contains a ANTLR_ to **Grako** grammar tanslator.
+The project ``examples/antlr2grako`` contains a ANTLR_ to **Grako** grammar translator.
 The project is a good example of the use of models and templates in translation.
-The program, ``antlr2grako.py`` generates the **Grako** gramar on standard ouput, but because the model used is **Grako**'s own, the same code can be used to directly generate a parser from an ANTLR_ grammar.
+The program, ``antlr2grako.py`` generates the **Grako** grammar on standard output, but because the model used is **Grako**'s own, the same code can be used to directly generate a parser from an ANTLR_ grammar.
 Please take a look at the examples *README* to know about limitations.

 Other Open-source Examples
 ==========================